anitab-org/documentation/PULL_REQUEST_LIFECYCLE.md

 * Minimum Reviews = 2 PR Reviews from any person (at least 1 PR Review from a Maintainer)
 * if successful,
     * Status Change → Label “Status: Needs Testing”
-* if not successful, the Reviewer pings the author to let them know where PR failed.
+* if not successful, the Reviewer pings the author to let them know various scopes for improvement.
 Contributor is responsible for making changes.
     * Status Change → Label “Status: Changes Requested”

 **Status: Needs Testing**